 Thirty thousand Thai troops operate in the south of the country.
 Many are poorly trained national servicemen who simply want to get through their obligatory military term in one piece; they have little motivation to risk their lives against the guerrilla tactics of the rebels.
 The conflict has worsened economic conditions in a region that was already among Thailand’s poorest, and Thaksin’s insistence on emphasizing the military approach toward the troubled area has only made matters worse.

 The gravity of the situation in southern Thailand seems to be little understood in the outside world.
 That may change if it starts to impinge on not-too-distant tourist resorts such as Phuket, or draws in foreign networks keen to capitalize on the bungling and harshness of those initiating and implementing central policies toward the Muslim south.

 Israel Still Seeking Indonesian Gain

-The article by Israeli Foreign Minister Silvan Shalom that appeared in Indonesia’s Jakarta Post in October (see the previous issue of the Washington Report) drew a strong rejoinder from Ali Kazak, head of the General Palestinian Delegation to Australia and New Zealand and ambassador of Palestine to Vanuatu and East Timor.
+The article by Israeli Foreign Minister Silvan Shalom that appeared in Indonesia’s Jakarta Post in October (see the previous issue of the Washington Report on Middle East Affairs,) drew a strong rejoinder from Ali Kazak, head of the General Palestinian Delegation to Australia and New Zealand and ambassador of Palestine to Vanuatu and East Timor.